stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/Post Setup/README.md

         you want in minutes for the display to cut off.

-	3) If you close the lid, it will not ask for password when opening unless the same 2 minutes or the number you choose to put there if you edit pmsetter
+	3) If you close the lid, it will not ask for password when opening unless the same 2 minutes, or the number you choose to put there if you edit pmsetter, passes and then is not guaranteed.

 		A) so use the included "DisplaySleepLock" executable to lock your machine before closing the lid